Popee the Performer

 Popee the Performer, also known as Popee the Clown, is a Japanese children's 3D CGI anime series created by Ryuji Masuda.
 It aired on Kids Station between 2000 and 2003.
-Despite being aimed at children, due its cultural differences depending on each region, the anime is infamously known for its use of adult-oriented and controversial themes.
+Despite being aimed at children, the series is known for its use of adult-oriented and controversial themes.

 Premise

 Set in the middle of a desert, in a place called Wolf Circus, the show follows two characters, Popee the clown and his wolf sidekick Kedamono, rehearsing their circus performances.
 In each episode, the rehearsals go awry and devolve into often violent and/or surreal situations.
-The second season introduces Popee's father, Papi, the senior clown of the Wolf Circus, who often acts as the instructor for the other two, but his lessons he tries to teach don't go as planned, and sometimes, he only makes things worse.
+The second season introduces Popee's father, Papi, the senior clown of the Wolf Circus, who often acts as the instructor for the other two, but his lessons he tries to teach do not go as planned, and sometimes, he only makes things worse.